High Density GameServers

 Example GameServerAllocation

-will first attempt to find a GameServer
+The below Allocation will first attempt to find a GameServer from the Fleet simple-game-server that is already

-Allocated and also has the label agones.dev/sdk-gs-session-ready
+Allocated and also has the label agones.dev/sdk-gs-session-ready with the value of true.

-The above condition indicates that the matching game server process behind the matched GameServer
+The above condition indicates that the matching game server process behind the matched GameServer record is able to

 accept another game session at this time.

-does not exist with the desired labels, then use the next selector to allocate a Ready
+If an Allocated GameServer does not exist with the desired labels, then use the next selector to allocate a Ready

-from the simple-game-server
+GameServer from the simple-game-server Fleet.

-Whichever condition is met, once allocation is made against a GameServer
+Whichever condition is met, once allocation is made against a GameServer, its label of agones.dev/sdk-gs-session-ready

-and it will no longer match the first selector, thereby removing it from any
+will be set to the value of false and it will no longer match the first selector, thereby removing it from any

 future allocations with the below schema.